-As we look at causes of fire in Kenya’s school, it is good to understand that over the year’s Kenyan schools, especially secondary schools, have been facing numerous fires which have led to loss property worth millions.
+Causes of Fire in School: As we look at causes of fire in Kenya’s schools, it is good to understand that over the year’s Kenyan schools, especially secondary schools, have been facing numerous fires which have led to the loss of property worth millions.

-These fires majorly occur when the schools are approaching exams and the real questions include but limited to: What cause the fire in Kenyan schools?
+These fires majorly occur when the schools are approaching exams and the real questions include but are limited to What causes the fire in Kenyan schools?
 Who is to blame or to be accountable for these fires?

 Below we have listed some of the reasons why Kenyan schools are burned